sh98/CoWFC/README.md

 # How to Build
 First, you will need to be running on Ubuntu.
 Otherwise the [setup script](https://github.com/kyle95wm/cowfc_installer) will not run.
 Please run the following comments below to get started:

 `mkdir /var/www && cd /var/www && wget https://raw.githubusercontent.com/kyle95wm/cowfc_installer/master/cowfc.sh && chmod +x cowfc.sh && ./cowfc.sh`Help - Once you've ran cowfc.sh, go through a couple of things then press enter when asked to.
 Your machine should now restart.
 Once your machine has open the terminal.
 Run, `sudo bash` and then run, `cd /var/www` and then run ./cowfc.sh.
 Then, run through the script.
-Features: Stats page shows who is online by game/country
+Note - You should run `sudo chmod 777 /var/www/dwc_network_server_emulator -R` if you are rebooting your machine.
+This isn't needed, but you should run it. `Features: Stats page shows who is online by game/country
-, admin panel to manage bans, whitelists, and more
+, admin panel to manage bans, whitelists, and more`

 # Screenshots